dogweather/forkful/content/en/lua/dates-and-times/comparing-two-dates.md

 weight: 27
 ---

-## What & Why?

-Comparing two dates means figuring out if one date is earlier, later, or the same as another.
-Programmers do it to track events, schedule tasks, sort records, and more.

 ## How to:
 Lua doesn't have built-in date comparison functions, but we can use the `os.time()` function to convert dates to a numerical format (epoch time) and then compare them.
 Easy peasy.

 ```Lua